juliagangi/mybots/README.md

 #### Group C
 ![alt text](https://github.com/juliagangi/mybots/blob/finalExperiment/plot3.png?raw=true)

-###### You can observe that the most successful creature went back and forth between seeds 1 and 3 until after the 200th generation, when it remained as seed 1.
+You can observe that the most successful creature alternated between seeds 1 and 3 until after the 200th generation, when it remained as seed 1.
 Most of the seeds still saw continuous growth throughout all 500 generations.

 ## Discussion
 #### Additional Analysis